MattSokol79/Docker/README.md

 - Docker adoption is anticipated by 50% by the end of 2020
 - It allows us to deliver software faster!
 Much more light weight than Vagrant and other software

+**Why is Docker so popular?**
+- Docker is popular because it has revolutionized development.
+Docker, and the containers it makes possible, has revolutionized the software industry and in five short years their popularity as a tool and platform has skyrocketed.
+The main reason is that containers create vast economies of scale.

 ## What is the difference between a VM and Docker

 ![](img/docker_explained.svg)

-- Docker is light weight and user friendly
+- Docker is light weight and user friendly -> i.e. much faster than Vagrant!
 - Docker shares the resources of OS as opposed to using the OS completely
 - Docker engine connects the container with OS and only uses the resources required
 - VM works with Hypervisor to connect guest OS/VM with Host OS/server